nasa/fprime/Svc/FramingProtocol/docs/sdd.md

 for transmission to the ground.
 `Svc::Deframer` uses a deframing protocol to extract data from framed packets received from the ground.
-The `FramingProtocol` library allows these components to operate with multiple protocols.
+The `FramingProtocol` library allows these components to operate with any one of several protocols.
 Each protocol corresponds to a different implementation of the interface provided by this library.